Aug 11, 2026

 FAQ

-Is lactose-free milk better for gut health than regular milk?
+Is oat milk or almond milk better for gut health?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.